Interpreting Context-Aware Human Preferences for Multi-Objective Robot Navigation: Our Approach

 \subsection{Context Predictor}

 The context predictor is responsible for extracting structured, semantically meaningful environmental information from raw visual observations.
 Since user preferences are inherently grounded in the surrounding environment, reliable context estimation is important for translating natural language feedback into navigation behavior.
 In our pipeline, the context predictor provides a structured representation of the scene that is later used by downstream reasoning modules to ground user preferences and generate navigation constraints.
 An example output of our context predictor is illustrated in Fig.~\ref{fig:context}.
 At each inference step, an RGB-image, captured from the robot’s onboard camera stream, is provided as input to the context predictor together with a structured instruction prompt.
 The prompt explicitly defines the contextual attributes that must be extracted, provides semantic definitions for each attribute, and specifies the required output format.
 We implemented the context predictor using a VLM (Gemini 2.0 Flash), which enables joint visual understanding and structured semantic reasoning.
 Compared to traditional perception pipelines based on independent object detection, semantic segmentation, and scene classification modules, the VLM allows unified extraction of both low-level perceptual information and high-level semantic context.
 This is particularly important for preference grounding, as human preferences are often expressed using abstract or relational descriptions, e.g., “stay further away from people in crowded areas” or “move more slowly in dim lighting”.
+The contextual attributes extracted by the VLM include: \begin{itemize} \item \textbf{Objects}: Open-vocabulary object detection identifies relevant scene objects, including humans. \item \textbf{Distance to Objects}: Estimation of approximate relative distances between the robot and detected objects, providing spatial grounding for rule generation and preference translation. \item \textbf{Human Presence}: A binary indicator specifying whether humans are present in the scene, enabling activation of socially-aware behaviors. \item \textbf{Lighting Condition}: The global illumination level is classified into a fixed set $\{$Bright, Gentle, Low$\}$ to ensure stable downstream conditioning. \item \textbf{Room Type}: The environment is mapped to a predefined semantic category $\{$Kitchen, Living room, Dining room, Bed room$\}$, with fallback to open descriptions if necessary. \item \textbf{Scene Context}: A short (1--2 sentence) natural language summary describing the overall scene and activity context. \end{itemize} The VLM output is serialized into a structured JSON representation to ensure compatibility with downstream LLM modules.
+Therefore, the context predictor transforms high-dimensional visual observations into a structured symbolic representation $\mathcal{C}_t$ that captures both geometric and semantic scene properties.